 If the past few months have taught us anything, it’s the importance of taking a few moments out of our schedules to dedicate to ourselves.

-We spoke to Denise Kenny Byrne, founder of The Head Plan Guided Journal and The Head Plan Community app – and the winner of Start-up of the Year at this year’s IMAGE PwC Businesswoman of the Year Awards – about all things mindfulness and journaling.
+We spoke to Denise Kenny Byrne, founder of The Head Plan Guided Journal and The Head Plan Community app – and the winner of Start-up of the Year at the IMAGE PwC Businesswoman of the Year Awards 2022 – about all things mindfulness and journaling.
 A wellness coach and certified meditation teacher, she’s passionate about incorporating balance and self-care into daily life – a change she believes we can all make, and quite easily so too.

 Having dappled in journaling on and off myself for the past few years, I was familiar with the basic idea behind the practice.
 But there were still a few things I wanted to know.
-First off, how is journaling different from, say, keeping a diary?

 I have kept a journal of sorts since the age of seven.
 Of course, I started with one of those furry diaries with a padlock on it in which I recorded my day but my methods have changed hugely in the last few years… as have my style in journals!